Nominations will be opened in October 2019. All nomination forms will be available online.

 - Award Winners are kept confidential until the official announcement at the Australia Day ceremony.

-- Awards will be presented at the “Aussie Breakfast” held on Australia Day – 26 January 2019 at the Diggers Entertainment Centre.
+- Awards will be presented at the “Aussie Breakfast” held on Australia Day – Diggers Entertainment Centre.

 How to complete your nomination

 When you fill out the online nomination form, there are a few things you should consider to ensure your nomination provides us with enough information about the achievements of the person you are nominating.
 Here are some hints to help you get started:

 - Fill out as much of the form as possible.
 Even if you do not know the person you are nominating well, try to provide as much detail as you can.
 Each section is scored out of a set number of points.